‘Bold And The Beautiful’ Spoilers For Friday: Zoe Tries To Bully Paris Into Signing A Document

 Zoe Attempts To Bully Paris

 Zoe thinks that just because she’s the older sister, Paris has to do what she says.
-A few weeks ago, the soap opera viewers remember that she made her sibling quit.
+Soap opera viewers will remember that Zoe made her sibling quit a few weeks ago.
 She told her that she was upending her life and that she needed to leave town.
 Luckily, Zende Dominguez Forrester (Delon de Metz) convinced the social worker to stay.

 Now that Carter Walton (Lawrence Saint-Victor) has dumped Zoe, she’s blaming Paris.
 She feels that the younger Buckingham should have called her to let her know that Ridge Forrester (Thorsten Kaye) was on his way to the mansion.
 She wouldn’t have made the moves on Zende had she known that the dressmaker could have walked in.